 Local Government and Social Housing

-Brynmor recently joined Exchange Chambers from a specialist housing and property law set in London.
-He is regularly instructed by local authorities, housing associations and other providers of social housing.
-He is also a member of the Attorney General’s Panel of Counsel, which enables him to represent central government departments.
+Brynmor is regularly instructed by local authorities, housing associations and other providers of social housing.
+He is also a member of the Attorney General’s B Panel of Counsel, which enables him to represent and advise central government departments.

-Brynmor’s is able to advise on the broad range of issues facing social landlords and has particular expertise in relation to:
+Brynmor’s is able to advise on the broad range of issues facing local authorities and social landlords and has particular expertise in relation to: